kelvin-otieno/shopping-galore/README.md

 The application is integrated with stripe for seemless payments processing.
 Customers can sign-up or sign in using google, select items which they want to purchase and pay using their debit or credit cards which are supported by stripe.

+The application is also available as a Progressive Web App to allow users to interact with it almost like a native app.

 <!-- ## Available Scripts

 In the project directory, you can run: